 Career and Technical Education (CTE)

 The Okaloosa County School District works closely with the Workforce Development Board to identify key industries with a future need for skilled workers.
-Offering a wide variety of courses at the middle and high school level, Okaloosa County’s CHOICE program allows students the possibility of earning industry certification, college credit and high school credit all at once.
+Offering a wide variety of courses at the middle and high school level, Okaloosa County’s Career and Technical Education programs allow students the possibility of earning industry certification, college credit and high school credit all at once.

 High School CTE Programs